Narcissism Part Three

 One of the characteristics of narcissism is insistence on a perfect image.
 George's self-image of perfection is apparent in many and diverse ways.
 His braggadocio and his vanity are obvious expressions.
 But on a deeper lever, he often brags, "I haven't sinned in weeks", or "months".
 On at least one occasion he told someone, "I haven't sinned in 10 years."

 I submit that George and Betty envisioned and created the Assembly to be a projection of Georges' self-image of perfection.
 It was a church built "according to the heavenly pattern" that expressed the mind of God, to prove their goodness and superior spirituality.

-They made sure their Assemblies included all the activities of normal Christianity - prayer, Bible study, worship, fellowship, witnessing, outreach, fellowship.
+They made sure their Assemblies included all the activities of normal Christianity - prayer, Bible study, worship, fellowship, outreach.
 Everything was more and better than other churches.
 Everything was supported by Bible verses.
 The many standard hymns of the faith buttressed the impression that everything was orthodox.
 It all looked wonderful, a dream church.

 We experienced a terrible downside to this charade.
 The production wore us out and poisoned us, causing severe sickness of soul, and even of body for some.
 George's doctrines of "the Testimony" and "the Inheritance" made us willing to attempt a perfect performance.
 His misapplied teaching on "going the way of the cross" ensured that we kept on performing, to our spiritual and emotional and physical and financial and relational detriment.

 This was the malignancy of his narcissism.
 He sacrificed our well-being to enact his narcissistic fantasy, to perpetuate his guise of godliness.
 Scott Peck says of the evil, in People of the Lie, "They cause suffering.
 The evil create for those under their dominion a miniature sick society."3